Six Pack of Stats: White Sox 3, Rays 2

 Smackdown

-Hardest hit: Manual Margot’s seventh-inning single off Aaron Bummer came off the bat at 110.4 mph.
-Gavin Sheets’ second-inning double left the bat at 109.7 mph in a close second.
+Hardest hit: Harold Ramirez smoked a ball in the ninth.
+The ball left the bat at 112 mph, but was thankfully only a single.

-Weakest contact: Wander Franco’s fourth-inning single off Dylan Cease left the bat at only 70.0 mph.
+Weakest contact: Randy Arozarena’s first-inning single was just a light tap, at 56.4 mph.

-Luckiest hit: Andrew Vaughn had a lucky hit in the seventh inning, singling with an xBA of .140.
+Luckiest hit: Yasmani Grandal’s sixth-inning single had an xBA of only 0.60.

-Toughest out: It seemed like Ji-Man Choi might get on base in the second inning, but hit a line out instead.
-His xBA was .890.
+Toughest out: On a wild day, Yasmani Grandal fit both categories.
+Grandal had an xBA of .760 for his fourth-inning fly out.
+It was a hard-hit ball (EV of 101.5 mph) and traveled 394 feet.
+Once again, it would have been a summer home run.

-Longest hit: Jake Burger’s solo home run traveled 430 feet.
-That is why we call them Burger bombs.
+Longest hit: José Abreu’s fourth-inning home run traveled exactly 400 feet.
+Welcome back, Pito!

 Glossary